exercism/website-copy/analyzer-comments/elixir/solution/private_helper_functions.md

 [comment]: # (- expected: the corrected function definition)
 [comment]: # (- actual: the incorrect function definition that the student used)

-The public interface of a codebase should be carefully considered, as each public function should to be maintained in the long term.
-In this exercise, the public interface has already been provided by the stub file, all other functions should be private.
+The public interface of a codebase should be carefully considered.
+Each public function increases long term maintenance cost because it can be used anywhere in the project.
+The more times a function is used, the more work it takes to change that function.

+In this exercise, the public interface has already been provided by the stub file.
+All other functions should be private.

 ```elixir
 # this is a private function